 One unit of light on your computer screen.
 That unit can have any color range.
 We use pixels as a measurement to determine how big an image on the computer or the internet is.
 Actually, everything you see on your computer screen is build up with pixels.
 The Abbreviation for pixels is px, so 400×300 pixels means the same as 400x300px.

 In the context of podcasting or video casting, a container that loads the movie and plays it on a web Usually, video networks have their own player with their own requirements about how big a movie should be and what format.
-Most players are created with Flash because the Flash plugin is installed on 98% of the computers connected to the internet.
+Most players today have a Flash and HTML5 version.
 Thus the problem of the past, when you had to install all sorts of native applications, is finally over.
 Anyway, you can place movies on a web page without a player and directly play the movie itself either with embedded code (safest method) or just with a link (unreliable in many cases) to the path and name of the movie.

 An image to show on a video wen it is not playing.
 In other words, a poster image is literally a poster image of your video.
 It is, together with a descriptive title, the reason why a visitors decoided to view your video or not.
 Therefore, your poster image in important.
 On many video channels you cannot select your own image, but if you can, best create a really good looking image.